 One of the final key questions we asked was more specific to transformation.
-It focused on whether or not people have experienced some level of noticeable change in their life as a result of our work.
+It focused on whether or not people have experienced some level of noticeable change in their life as a result of CE’s work.

 We’d be curious to go deeper with the 41% that neither agreed or disagreed, as this metric might suggest the question was not specific enough, given we had such a large portion in this middle ground.
 We also wondered if so many felt unsure because lasting change is often subtle and happens over time.
 We do not want to speculate too much, however, as this preliminary question is just that — preliminary.